Impactwave/razorblade/README.md

 and you can immediately call it from Blade.
 Implementing the method itself to perform some useful work is also quite simple.

-> Razorblade provides you with some predefined custom directives on the `Impactwave\Razorblade\Macros` class.
+> Razorblade provides you with some predefined custom directives on the `Impactwave\Razorblade\Directives` class.
 > See the documentation for them further below.

 ### Simple Custom Directives